Tianze-Unimelb/Tianze.github.io/index.md

                         <h3 class="achievement-title">Our paper was accepted by IJCNN2025</h3>
                         <p class="achievement-description">
                             Our research result "SWR-BIDeN: An Improved BIDeN Model for Severe Weather Removal in Image Processing" was accepted by the International Joint Conference on Neural Networks (IJCNN2025).
-                            The model achieved advanced performance in image restoration tasks under severe weather conditions such as heavy rain and haze.
                         </p>
                         <div class="achievement-tags">
                             <span class="tag">CCF-C</span>